 (1) The board will calculate average job placement and graduation rates annually for each program type based upon information collected from school reports.

-(2) A school with graduation or placement rates that are one or more standard deviations below the average may be required to submit an explanation for the deviation.
+(2) A school with graduation or placement rates that are one or more standard deviations below the average may be required to submit an explanation for the deviation and a plan for improvement.
 The board may accept the school's explanation or the board may take other disciplinary action against the school pursuant to the provisions of section 3332.09 of the Revised Code.

 (C) The formula for calculating job placement rates for each program is based on total number of graduates who found gainful employment divided by total number of graduates available for placement.